Scheduling for 2020-21

 In response to the COVID-19 pandemic, Metro's education outreach team is not yet offering in-person programming.
 To schedule a virtual program, either for your in-class or remote student, contact our team at [email protected].
 The distance learning page houses the full library of online resources.

 Middle school and high school

-Climate Change (up to 4 live sessions)
+Climate Change (3 live sessions)